MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

 More information about `markdownlint` could be found [here](https://github.com/DavidAnson/markdownlint#rules--aliases).

+## Front Matter

+- `title` is the `h1` heading that shows on the HTML page.
+- `sidebar_label` is the title you want to show in the sidebar navigation.
+- `description` is the summary for this page.
+It provides better text snippet in the search result.
+This is only for SEO purpose.

+Note: Do not use backticks in front matter since they won't be rendered the same as markdown content.

 ## Headers

 Use two hashes (##) for the headers to begin, and continue moving down the line (###, ####, etc.) for subsections.